 Here’s the problem though: They don’t make it easy for you to pick the right one.
-As I write this, they have 12 different stand mixer models in the USA alone.
-There are a bunch more variations in its European range too.
+As I write this, they have over a dozen different stand mixer models in the USA alone.
+There are a bunch more variations in the European range too.
 Getting all the facts you need to make a proper comparison is a pain too, you have to do a lot of digging before you find all the information you need to properly compare each model.

 Drawing from my own experience, a little research, and endless hours of bickering with my baking buddies, here are my thoughts on the KitchenAid Bowl Lift vs Tilt Head debate.

 Let me be clear, regardless of who I think wins the tilt head vs bowl lift battle, both of these KitchenAid mixers are amazing, they just offer slightly different advantages.